bonroth512/Azure_cloud_environment_plus_Elk-Stack/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+The advantages to incorporating load balancers into the topology are: availability, focusing traffic, and network security.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the metric data and system logs.
+This includes two beats as well: Filebeats and Metricbeats.
-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_
+-Filebeat helps generate logs across the selected endpoints and forwards it to Elasticsearch and/or Logstash.
+Specifically, its built to monitor changes on the file system.
+-Metricbeats collects metrics across the selected endpoints and sends the data to Elasticsearch and/or Logstash.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|